-- a) Within 3 days of final grading or temporary suspension of work in an area that is in or adjacent to surface waters, all exposed soil areas shall be stabilized by: - (1) Seeding and mulching, if during the growing season; or - (2) mulching with tackifiers on slopes less than 3:1 or netting and pinning on slopes steeper than 3:1 if not within the growing season - b) Any seed mix used shall not contain plant species that are exotic aquatic weeds; - Mulch used within an area being restored shall be natural straw or equivalent non-toxic, non-seedbearing organic material; - d) If any temporary impact area that is stabilized with seeding or plantings does not have at least 75% successful establishment of wetlands vegetation after 2 growing seasons, the area shall be replanted or reseeded, as applicable; - e) Does not apply as wetland soils will not be used in the areas being restored. - f) If any temporary impact area that is stabilized by seeding or plantings does not have at least 75% successful establishment of vegetation after 2 growing seasons, the area shall be replanted or reseeded, as applicable. - g) If a temporary impact area is restored by seeding or plantings, then: - The work shall not be deemed successful if the area is invaded by nuisance species such as common reed or purple loosestrife during the first full growing season following the completion of construction; and - (2) The person responsible for the work shall submit a remediation plan to the department that proposes measures to be taken to eradicate nuisance species during this same period; - h) Unless otherwise authorized, any trees cut in an area of authorized temporary impacts shall be cut at ground level with the shrub and tree roots left intact, to prevent disruption to the Tidal Buffer Zone soil structure and to allow stump sprouts to revegetate the work area. - i) Does not apply as no impacts to wetland areas are part of the proposed work; only impacts the PDTBZ and the rocky shore.
+- a) Within 3 days of final grading or temporary suspension of work in an area that is in or adjacent to surface waters, all exposed soil areas shall be stabilized by: - (1) Seeding and mulching, if during the growing season; or - (2) mulching with tackifiers on slopes less than 3:1 or netting and pinning on slopes steeper than 3:1 if not within the growing season - b) Any seed mix used shall not contain plant species that are exotic aquatic weeds; - Mulch used within an area being restored shall be natural straw or equivalent non-toxic, non-seedbearing organic material; - d) If any temporary impact area that is stabilized with seeding or plantings does not have at least 75% successful establishment of wetlands vegetation after 2 growing seasons, the area shall be replanted or reseeded, as applicable; - e) Does not apply as wetland soils will not be used in the areas being restored. - f) If any temporary impact area that is stabilized by seeding or plantings does not have at least 75% successful establishment of vegetation after 2 growing seasons, the area shall be replanted or reseeded, as applicable. - g) If a temporary impact area is restored by seeding or plantings, then: - (1) The work shall not be deemed successful if the area is invaded by nuisance species such as common reed or purple loosestrife during the first full growing season following the completion of construction; and - (2) The person responsible for the work shall submit a remediation plan to the department that proposes measures to be taken to eradicate nuisance species during this same period; - h) The stumps of those trees cut as part of construction of the new pump house will be removed as part of the excavation required for the building basement and underground surge tank. - i) Does not apply as no impacts to wetland areas are part of the proposed work; only impacts the PDTBZ and the rocky shore.